sanderhelleso/filefriend/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/sanderhelleso/filefriend)](https://goreportcard.com/report/github.com/sanderhelleso/filefriend)
 <br>
 <br>
-Convenient wrapper around the os/filepath module for Go
+filefriend is a convenient wrapper around the os/filepath module for Goprovides a wide variety of functions that combines packages into one, single wrapper, allowing for flexible and easy modifications of the systems file and folders.
 <br>

 ## Installation & how to use